kassahunAmdie/qr-code-component-main/README.md

 The biggest learning I gained in this project is the suggestion to treat it as a customer's project.
 The files provided made it a real process and realistic.
 So I was forced into making plans on how to proceed.
 Right up to this time any projects I attempted I just fired up code editor and worked through it.

 Second lesson I learned is about WCAG.
 I have learned about accessibility but never came across this resource for where to look up standards.
-Thenk you Frontend Mentor.
+Thank you Frontend Mentor.

 ## Author